 The Judge of Probate #3 makes decisions regarding the institutionalization of individuals who are alleged to be a danger to themselves or others as a result of mental illness.
 These decisions must be continually reviewed in light of new information provided by the medical staff at treatment facilities.

-- The FY2016 Budget for Probate Court #3 represents a continuation of current service levels. - The FY2015 Budget included the addition of: - o 1 Probate Auditor Assistant (9)
+- The FY2017 Budget include the addition of 1 Mental Illness Court Liaison (E) - The FY2015 Budget included the addition of: - o 1 Probate Auditor Assistant (9)

 o 1 Clerk II (6)